klpdotorg/KLP-MIS/README.nginx.markdown

   * Get all children in Karnataka on this database within the next 3-5 years in a phased manner.
   * Give other NGOs the ability to input data pertaining to their programmes as a layer of information on the KLP site.
-For example, Agastya International and Akshaya Patra both serve the same constituency as Akshara does - if they have access to child databases, then we avoid duplication of efforts and they can use the data for their own interventions and share it on the KLP site.
+For example, Agastya International and Akshaya Patra both serve the same constituency as klp does - if they have access to child databases, then we avoid duplication of efforts and they can use the data for their own interventions and share it on the KLP site.
   * Prepare constituency-wise reports for every elected representative - Members of Parliament, Members of the Legislative Assembly ; Corporators and Panchayat members.
 This will enable these